vschelbi/superpoint_transformer_vschelbi/README.md

 ## License

-HiST is licensed under the MIT License.
+SPT is licensed under the MIT License.

 ```
 MIT License